Do you have a problem with an existing alarm system?

-In most cases we can fix this for you, but there will be a minimum service charge for the time of our technicians of $150.
-This is only payable if your problem is fixed and will not apply if you choose to purchase/upgrade to a new system.
+In most cases we can fix this for you, note that there will be a minimum service charge for the time of our technicians of $150 for a site visit.
+This may be waived if you choose to purchase/upgrade to a new system.

 We recommend self-testing your alarm panel every 3 years to ensure your sensors, siren & strobe are working properly.
 We also recommend changing your backup battery every 3 – 5 years.
 Unless you know what you are doing, we would advise a scheduling professional service.

 The cost of repairs on an old alarm system can be substantial so why not consider an update to a new system?
 In most cases our team can utilise existing wiring but update the hardware to keep cost down.
 Your new system will be NBN compatible and the latest generation panels give you access to features such as self-monitoring through mobile apps and Touchscreen panels.
 All of our new systems come with a 3-year warranty.

 Jim’s Security are committed to providing free onsite no obligation quotes to customers.
 However, there are some circumstances where a visit by a Jim’s Franchisee is not considered a free quote but is a service call and there will be a cost incurred by the customer.
 If the conditions below are met then the quote may be considered a service call:

 - The enquiry relates to an issue with an existing Installation (not installed by Jim’s and under warranty)

 - The cost of the service call is explained to the customer on the phone or onsite by the franchisee before they commence work

 - The Issue is resolved by the franchisee